Catholics in Toledo Diocese Given St. Patrick's Day Dispensation

 Kevin Miller at Heart, Mind & Strength writes:

-RE: MEAT ON FRIDAY 3/17 [Kevin Miller]
+RE: MEAT ON FRIDAY 3/17 [Kevin Miller](emphasis added)

 A reader sends word that the bishop of Lansing is among those who're giving a dispensation.
 He has also recommended that Catholics who won't abstain on that day do so on another day that week.